LamaBimal/java_design_pattern/README.md

 | Prototype            | Object cloning                                        | Shape editing tools, Game object spawning    |

-# Behavioral Design Patterns in Java
+# Behavioral Design Patterns

 Behavioral design patterns are concerned with communication between objects, focusing on how they interact and delegate responsibilities.

-1. Chain of Responsibility:
+###1.
+Chain of Responsibility:

  Pass a request along a chain of handlers until one of them processes it.
 It allows an object to send a request to other objects without knowing who is going to handle it.
-  Components of Chain of Responsibility
+ #### Components of Chain of Responsibility
-   Handler Interface or Abstract class:
+* Handler Interface or Abstract class:

-   This is the base class that defines the interface for handling requests and, in many cases, for chaining to the next handler of the sequence.
+   > This is the base class that defines the interface for handling requests and, in many cases, for chaining to the next handler of the sequence.
-   Concrete Handlers:
+* Concrete Handlers:
-   These are the classes that implement how the requests are going to handled.
+   > These are the classes that implement how the requests are going to handled.
 They can handle the request or pass it to the next handler in the chain if it is unable to handle that request.
-   Client:
+* Client:
-   The request is first send by the client, who then forwards it to the chain's first handler, which hanlder will finally handle the request is unknown to the client.
+   > The request is first send by the client, who then forwards it to the chain's first handler, which hanlder will finally handle the request is unknown to the client.